Forgot Your Password?

 However be aware, after looking at your drug file and asking questions regarding your health, your pharmacist may decide not to extend your prescription or extend it only for a shorter time, this is at their own discretion.

-Overall, we can see that prescriptions length can vary from State to State, although generally, the 1-year validity is a good rule of thumb.
-Make sure you check with your local pharmacist, doctor, or get in touch with us either by phone or email and we’ll be happy to help you with any questions you have regarding your prescription medication.
+Overall, we can see that prescription length can vary from State to State, although generally, the 1-year validity is a good rule of thumb.
+Make sure you check with your local pharmacist, or doctor, or get in touch with us either by phone or email and we’ll be happy to help you with any questions you have regarding your prescription medication and how you may be able to acquire them cheaper through Prescription Hope’s medication access service.